plaublin/intel_sgx_tutorial/README.md

 ### Hello World!

-This section reuses the `hello-rust` application in the `samplecode` directory.
+This section reuses the `hello-rust` application in the `incubator-teaclave-sgx-sdk/samplecode` directory.
 This sample application code structure is:
 ```bash
 .
 ├── Makefile